Jakob-Peters/Project-WebAdView/readme.md

 ## Customization
 - Change the ad template URL in `WebAdView.swift` as needed.
 - Add more ad units by placing additional `WebAdView()` components in your views.
+ - You can further customize the WKWebView configuration or external URL handling logic in `WebAdViewController` for your specific ad requirements.

 ## Privacy Compliance
 This project ensures that ad content is only loaded after explicit user consent, in line with privacy regulations (GDPR, CCPA, etc.).